atick-faisal/label-studio/docs/source/guide/storage.md

     <p>Adding the new principal ensures you can create new connections. <b>Keeping the old principal ensures that pre-existing storage connections can continue to load data.</b> </p>

-    <p>Existing S3 IAM role-based-access storages added to Label Studio will continue to work as is without any changes necessary.
+    <p>Existing S3 IAM role-based-access storages added to Annotation Hub will continue to work as is without any changes necessary.
 This change is only required if you are setting up new connections.</p></li>

     <li><p>On <strong>July 7th 2025</strong>, we will no longer support the legacy IAM user, and all policies should be updated to the new IAM role.</p></li></ul>

-Set up an IAM role in Amazon AWS to use with Label Studio.
+Set up an IAM role in Amazon AWS to use with Annotation Hub.

-1. From Label Studio, go to **Organization** page to retrieve your organization's `External ID`.
+1. From Annotation Hub, go to **Organization** page to retrieve your organization's `External ID`.
 You must be an Owner or Admin to view the Organization page.
 2. Follow the [Amazon AWS documentation to create an IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in your AWS account.

     Make sure to require an external ID and do not require multi-factor authentication when you set up the role.
 Select an existing permissions policy, or create one that allows programmatic access to the bucket.